conan-io/docs/developing_packages/editable_packages.rst

 To try that it is working, the following flow should work:

 - Get sources of ``cool/version@user/dev``: :command:`git/svn clone... && cd folder`
-- Put package in editable mode: :command:`conan link . cool/version@user/dev --layout=mylayout`
+- Put package in editable mode: :command:`conan editable add . cool/version@user/dev --layout=mylayout`
 - Work with it and build using any tool.
 Check that your local layout is reflected in the layout file *mylayout* specified in the previous step.
 - Go to the consumer project: ``CoolApp``